uzyovoys/zenbot/_pages/botscript/pattern.md

 ### Common patterns
 Zenbot also provides a set of widely used [common patterns](/pattern/common/) for you.

+### Custom entities
+Sometimes you cannot define a full set of pattern of some type (like cities of the world) in your Botscript.

+For such type of patterns Zenbot provides a special mechanism named [custom entities](/pattern/entities/).

 ## Nested patterns
 It would be helpful to distribute different parts of a single pattern so it could be more readable instead of writing everything in a single pattern tag.